Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Abstract

 \section{Abstract}

 The Kuramoto model is a classical nonlinear ODE system designed to study synchronization phenomena.
 Each equation represents the phase of an oscillator and the coupling between them is determined by a graph.
 There is an increasing interest in understanding the relation between the graph topology and the spontaneous synchronization of the oscillators.
 Abdalla, Bandeira and Invernizzi \cite{abdalla2024guarantees} considered random geometric graphs on the $d$-dimensional sphere and proved that the system synchronizes with high probability as long as the mean number of neighbors and the dimension $d$ go to infinity.
 They posed the question about the behavior when $d$ is small.
 In this paper, we prove that synchronization holds for random geometric graphs on the two-dimensional sphere, with high probability as the number of nodes goes to infinity, as long as the initial conditions converge to a smooth function.
+We conjecture a similar behavior for more general simply-connected closed Riemannian manifolds but we expect global synchronization to fail if the manifold is not simply-connected, as was shown in \cite{devita2025energy} and suggested in \cite{cirelli2024scaling}.